BerryThePancake/COSC-1310_Procedural_Programming/README.md

 ## The Drawing App

 After training, the drawing app lets you test the network yourself.
-It loads the trained weights and runs the same math on your drawing that it used during training.
+It loads the trained weights (from the file weights.bin) and runs the same math on your drawing that it used during training.
+Except that all the hard resource-intensive processes are just loaded in instead of calculated Therefore we wont have much stuttering when we are trying to test the algorithm!

 ### Controls